-Your furnace is an integral part of your home.
-Without one, you wouldn’t be able to stay warm during cold weather.
-Yet furnaces can have some problems that are more typical than others.
+Your furnace is a key part of your home.
+Without one, you wouldn’t be able to keep warm during cold weather.
+Yet furnaces can have some problems that are more common than others.

-Let’s go over these issues and discuss what they might cost to fix so you know before you contact an HVAC technician.
-Some of the most common furnace repair issues include:
+Let’s review these problems and discuss what they might cost to correct so you know before you contact an HVAC technician.
+Some of the most common furnace repair problems involve:

 • Furnace won’t turn on